 Is it good?
 Yes.
 Is it safe?
 Not really.

-The kind of bleach you probably have stored in your bathroom makes a deadly herbicide that will eliminate even the most stubborn of weeds.
+The kind of bleach you probably have stored in your bathroom makes a deadly herbicide that will eliminate even the most stubborn plants.

 However, it will also impact the health of your soil and potentially damage the plants that you do actually want to keep.